Insect migration: General patterns

-Migrating butterflies fly within a boundary layer, with a specific upper limit above the ground.
-The airspeeds in this region are typically lower than the flight speed of the insect.
-These 'boundary-layer' migrants include the larger day-flying insects, and their low-altitude flight is obviously easier to observe than that of most high-altitude windborne migrants.
+Many migrating butterflies fly at low altitudes.
+The airspeeds in this region are typically lower than the flight speed of the insect, allowing them to travel against the wind if need be.
+These 'boundary-layer' migrants include the larger day-flying insects, and their low-altitude flight is easier to observe than that of most high-altitude windborne migrants.
+Some species of butterfly (such as Vanessa atalanta and Danaus plexippus) are known to migrate using high-altitude, high-speed winds during their yearly migrations.

 Many migratory species tend to have polymorphic forms, a migratory one, and a resident phase.
 The migratory phases are marked by their well-developed and long wings.
 Such polymorphism is well known in aphids and grasshoppers.
 In the migratory locusts, there are distinct long and short-winged forms.

 The energetic cost of migration has been studied in the context of life-history strategies.
 It has been suggested that adaptations for migration would be more valuable for insects that live in habitats where resource availability changes seasonally.
 Others have suggested that species living in isolated islands of suitable habitats are more likely to evolve migratory strategies.
 The role of migration in gene flow has also been studied in many species.
 Parasite loads affect migration.
 Severely infected individuals are weak and have shortened lifespans.
 Infection creates an effect known as culling whereby migrating animals are less likely to complete the migration.
 This results in populations with lower parasite loads.